BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-transfer-sol-with-code.md

 5pWrB5SKoSAAfFqVFvvhyoUnxJGdY9gBQtuEbevVRgEHWybKGjBb7HfJXJVMM8xSijJ56EdoSohDGtmxzjuQpW46
 ```

-You can view this transaction on the Solana blockchain here: https://explorer.solana.com/tx/5pWrB5SKoSAAfFqVFvvhyoUnxJGdY9gBQtuEbevVRgEHWybKGjBb7HfJXJVMM8xSijJ56EdoSohDGtmxzjuQpW46?cluster=devnet
+You can view this transaction on the Solana blockchain <a target="_blank" href="https://explorer.solana.com/tx/5pWrB5SKoSAAfFqVFvvhyoUnxJGdY9gBQtuEbevVRgEHWybKGjBb7HfJXJVMM8xSijJ56EdoSohDGtmxzjuQpW46?cluster=devnet">here</a>.

 Now check your balance.
 You should have 0 SOL.